NashWellington/NNES/compatibility.md

 ## Mike Tyson's Punch-Out!!
 * Invisible sprites in some places
+* Note: this might have something to do with MMC2 PPU fetch sniffing?
 * Pulse (or triangle?) channels cut out after reset
 * Glass Joe is bald at some point